LeiWangR/leiwangr.github.io/_supervision/supervision.md

 <h2>Mentoring</h2>

+<font color="red"><strong> Kindly note that I will not be serving as the primary supervisor for any new ANU bachelor, honours, or master's research students in 2025. </strong></font>

 I am the **primary supervisor** for two ANU master’s students for their final year research projects (24-unit):

 * [Gennie Nguyen](https://www.gennienguyen.com/): Physiological signals and fake news and phishing (co-supervised with [Prof. Tom Gedeon](https://staffportal.curtin.edu.au/staff/profile/view/tom-gedeon-5e48a1fd/) from Curtin University), 2024/07/22 – <font color="blue">present</font>